 Everest Base camp in this website refers to the tourist base camp at the foot of Everest in Tibet.
-It has become a very popular tourist destination in Tibet for both trekkers and the travelers.
-As being a guide, I have visited the Everest Base camp of about three forth of all the tours i undertake in Tibet.
+It has become a trendy tourist destination in Tibet for both trekkers and the travelers.
+As being a guide, I have visited the Everest Base camp of about three fourth of all the tours we undertake in Tibet.

 Mount Everest is known as Qomolangma in Tibetan.
-About 27000 Square km of the territory around the mount Everest in Tibet have been designated as the Qomolangma Nature Reserve.
-For foreign traveler this region offers a magnificent view of Everest and the adjoining mountains of Himalaya.
+About 27000 Square km of the territory around the Mount Everest in Tibet have been designated as the Qomolangma Nature Reserve.
+For the foreign travelers, this region offers a magnificent view of Everest and the adjacent mountains of Himalaya.
 Approach for China side provides better vistas and its easier access as a motor-able road all the way up to the Everest Base Camp.

 The popular tours to Everest Base Camp is a two or three days trekking from friendship Highway.
-Most of my friends prefers to do eight days Everest base camp tour from Lhasa to Zhangmu, and continue in to Nepal.
+Most of my friends prefers to do seven days Everest base camp tour from Lhasa to Kyirong, and continue into Nepal.
 The road up to the Base Camp is comparably better than in mentioned in your guide books.
 Next year the Government is schedule to open a newly constructed road to Everest Base Camp.
 As you escalated upwards the Base camp you will need to take a zigzag roads.
+The altitude of Everest base camp is 5200 meters above sea level.

 Rongphu Monastery is a very popular night stay for many travelers.
 The monastery serves as the emergency shelter for the travelers during the uncertain heavy snow fall which may cause road blockage.
 The monastery was found by a Nyingmapa Lama in 1902. the monastery is a spiritual center for the Locals in region.
 The murals in the monastery are superb, and its worth taking some times to visit inside the monastery. monastery has a stupa.
 View of Stupa and the Everest standing tall into the sky makes a very good photography spot.